MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 get-screen
 ----------

-Get the **Gnome::Gtk3::Screen** from the toplevel window associated with this widget.
-This function can only be called after the widget has been added to a widget hierarchy with a **Gnome::Gtk3::Window** at the top.
+Get the **Gnome::Gdk3::Screen** from the toplevel window associated with this widget.
+This function can only be called after the widget has been added to a widget hierarchy with a **Gnome::Gdk3::Window** at the top.

 In general, you should only create screen specific resources when a widget has been realized, and you should free those resources when the widget is unrealized.

-Returns: : the **Gnome::Gtk3::Screen** for the toplevel for this widget.
+Returns: the **Gnome::Gdk3::Screen** for the toplevel for this widget.

-    method get-screen ( --> N-GObject )
+    method get-screen ( --> Gnome::Gdk3::Screen )

 get-sensitive
 -------------